Mobile version: On

 How to get magnet time

 Proposals for experiments in pulsed high magnetic fields will be accepted in two turns a year.
-The submission deadlines are May 15th as well as November 15th for the subsequent half-year measurement periods.
-The proposals are administrated and evaluated in the frame of the EuroMagNET II/EMFL user program.
+The submission deadlines are May 15 and November 15 for the subsequent half-year measurement periods.
+The proposals are administrated and evaluated in the frame of the EMFL user program.
 In order to discuss details for the experiments, we recommend to contact the local staff of the HLD.

 Please use the application form for magnet time on the EMFL webpage.